 “Now that we’ve incorporated WorkForce Experience, it really helps two-way communication,” Madsen said.
 “It gives our stores the sense that we’re also real people and we care about what they have to say.”

 Learn more about HR’s role in improving employee experience.
-To see first-hand how WorkForce Experience can improve your organization’s communication and employee experience, schedule a personalized demo.
+To see first-hand how WorkForce Experience can improve your organisation’s communication and employee experience, request a personalised demo.

 As disengagement grows for deskless worker populations, scheduling software is crucial to improve employee focus on meaningful work, career advancement and well-being.